uchicago-voth/MSCG-release/README.md

 4) L. Lu, S. Izvekov, A. Das, H. C. Andersen, and G. A. Voth, "Efficient, Regularized, and Scalable Algorithms for Multiscale Coarse-Graining", Journal of Chemical Theory and Computation, 6(3), 954-965 (2010). doi:10.1021/ct900643r

+This code is distributed under the GNU General Public License version 3 (GPLv3).
+For details, see the LICENSE file.